 Don’t ever test your own ads by clicking on them repeatedly.
 Also, beware of traffic generators that bring in fake traffic and bot activity on your site.

-For more information and help with AdSense policy violations, contact MonetizeMore for a free consultation today!
+For more information and help with AdSense policy violations, sign up for a Starter account at MonetizeMore today!